Kawasaki C-5: Operational history

 Earlier experience with the Ki-5 shortened the testing programme for the C-5.
 Flying from Kagamigahara, testing was carried out from the 17th to the 20th of February, 1934.
 The C-5 was then registered by Asahi Shimbun.
 At the time, it was the fastest Japanese civil aircraft flying, and had the greatest range, ideal for delivering news reports across the Japanese empire, at the time of the Second Sino-Japanese War.
-In March 1934 a non-stop flight was planned from Osaka to Hsinking (now named Changchun) in Manchuria, to bring news of celebrations of the anniversary of the creation of Manchuria, although the fuel froze not long after departure, ending the flight prematurely.
+In March 1934 a non-stop flight was planned from Osaka to Xinjing (now named Changchun) in Manchuria, to bring news of celebrations of the anniversary of the creation of Manchuria, although the fuel froze not long after departure, ending the flight prematurely.

 Despite this, the C-5 later set several speed and distance records.
 On 14 September 1934 it was flown by Mosaburo Niino and Kenjii Tsukagoshii from Beijing to Tokyo via Osaka, a distance of 2630 km in 9 hr 34 min.

 The C-5 was used by Asahi Shimbun alongside the Kawasaki KDA-6/A-6 biplane, an enlarged Kawasaki Army Type 92 Fighter/KDA-5.